AntiCodeer/c_Code_Assignments/README.md

 name.
 (Example: Ramen Nath Das as R. N. Das)
 - Q10 Write a C program to check a string for the first occurrence of the substring.

+# Assignment 6

+- Q1 Write a function to interchange the value of two variables using call by value.
+- Q2 Write a function to interchange the value of two variables using call by address.
+- Q3 Write a program to find the Factorial of a number using recursion.
+- Q4 Write a program to find the GCD of two numbers using recursion.
+- Q5 Write a program to display n number of Fibonacci numbers using recursion.
+- Q6 Write a program to reverse a given line of text using recursion.
+- Q7 Write a recursion program to calculate power operation x y where x and y are given.
+- Q8 Write a program to solve Tower of Hanoi problem using recursion.